BusFactor1Inc/rv/README.md

 -- find and show the first sentences of the top 3 top level comments for stories through a click of a button

+-- backup and mirror headline stories using wget

 --
 Burton Samograd